Recession survival checklist

 The amount of risk appropriate for your portfolio is unique to you and your life circumstances.
 Income, goals, debt, investment horizon, and age can all impact the amount of risk you should take when investing.
 Too much risk in your portfolio, and you risk losses in the short-term that you might not have expected or were prepared for.
 Not enough risk in your portfolio, and long-term goals might not be achieved.

-We think now is a good time to revisit your comfort with risk as circumstances can change, and your capacity for risk might have increased or decreased since the last time you looked at it.
+Now may be a good time to revisit your comfort with risk as circumstances can change, and your capacity for risk might have increased or decreased since the last time you looked at it.
 Your risk tolerance plays a crucial role during periods of market volatility as it can affect your investment goals.
 Investing is all about balance, including balancing the return you need to reach your goals in relation to your comfort level with risk.
 Determining the most appropriate balance for you will help you build and maintain an investment portfolio for your situation.
 Check-in with your financial advisor if anything has changed in your life circumstances.

 9. Ensure proper diversification across a variety of investments